strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 * Choose the Attach policies directly, search for the policy you just created, click the check mark to select it, and click **Next**.
 Click **Create user** to finish creating the user.
 * Back in the **Users** section you will search for the user you just created and click on the **Security credentials** tab.
 Scroll down and click **Create access key** and choose "Application running outside of AWS" and click **next**.
 * Give it a tag value, then click **Create access key**.
-* On the Retrieve access keys screen note the Access keys and secret access keys value.
+* On the Retrieve access keys screen note the Access keys and secret access key values.

 Go to Amazon Verified Permissions within your AWS console and create a policy. ****